 If their search results are not top-notch, their users will lose faith in their service and abandon them.
 If their search business collapses, their profitable advertising business will follow suit.

-To have a fighting chance with SEO and doing well on the SERPs, you must commit to producing the best, most relevant, valuable, and authoritative content for your subject matter.
+To have a fighting chance with SEO and GEO, you must commit to producing the best, most relevant, valuable, and authoritative content for your subject matter.
 Having a mindset different from this will likely not give you the results you want.

 Understand Search Engine Algorithms & Ranking Factors